ferasboulala/auto-score/README.md

 # AUTO-SCORE
-auto-score is an Optical Music Recognition (OMR) program written in C++.
+auto-score is an Optical Music Recognition (OMR) program written in C++ and Python.
 It leverages classical computer vision algorithms along with modern deep learning models to recognize music notation from both computer generated and handwritten scores.
-It processes an input image and outputs a MusicXML file.

 ## Prerequisites
 auto-score can, for the most part, process any type of musical score.
 Nonetheless, there are a few prerequisites :